justin808/bootstrap-sass-webpack/README.md

 ### Custom configuration

-You can configurate bootstrap-sass-webpack with two configuration files:
+You can configure bootstrap-sass-webpack with two configuration files:

 * `bootstrap-sass.config.js`
-* `bootstrap-sass.config.scss`
+* `bootstrap.config.scss`

 Add both files *next to each other* in your project.
 Then: